snoplus/data-flow-documentation/getting_started/elements/shifting_checklist.md

   ```
   Double-check that the processing module file exists in `~/data-flow/gasp/modules/processing_information_X_Y_Z.py`, where `X_Y_Z` is the RAT version that will be used.
 For example, `processing_information_6_18_9.py` for RAT 6.18.9

   If it is not there, then it needs to be created.
-[NEED TO ADD DOCS ON HOW]
+Since little changes between the modules, the process to create a new one is just:
+  - Make a copy of the latest `processing_information_X_Y_Z.py` file
+  - Rename it to include the latest RAT version
+  - Ask Valentina Lozza about any new changes to include, and add them in

   Once the file is on Cedar and the module is in the right place, source the data-flow environment:
   ```bash